 after Federal Reserve Chairman Ben Bernanke cautioned that the

 central bank lacked the tools to cushion the U.S. economy from

-the impact - in a worst-case scenario - of the "fiscal cliff."
+the impact of the "fiscal cliff."

 Financial information firm Markit said its U.S. "flash," or